Kashu7100/marp-page/slides/01_intro.md

 <!-- _class:  bq-red -->
 > Learning is **NOT** the solution to every problem in robotics.
 >
 > When the task can be modeled without knowledge from data, learning algorithm is not required (and learning algorithm tend to perform worse).
+We can also combine the learning system with classical techniques.

-## 1.3 How to make robots learn?
+## How to make robots learn?

 These days, many robot learning methods are based on **deep neural networks** with various learning algorithms (supervised learning, unsupervised learning, reinforcement learning, etc.).

 ![#center](https://www.mathworks.com/solutions/artificial-intelligence/ai-robotics/_jcr_content/mainParsys/band_copy_1227855798/mainParsys/pictogram.adapt.full.medium.svg/1712662010437.svg)

-## Multi-modality Sensory
+## Multi-modal Sensory

 <!-- _class: cols-3 -->